Aarons Outdoor has been selling quality backyard structures for many years, so we are more than confident you will love your purchase.

 When our timber is first sourced by the timber yards, it is composed of a considerable amount of water which can range anywhere from 40% to 400% of the log.
 Timbers are then normally kiln-dried to speed up the drying process before we purchase it to manufacture our products.
 However, dried timber will still retain a small percentage of moisture and the timber will continue to dry when being built and used.
 Timber dries from the outside to the centre, which can be a lengthy process that can take up to 6 years (timber species and size dependent) to reach its equilibrium moisture content (EMC).

 As a result, the wood drying process continues well after being installed in your backyard.
 The drying process generally results in the shrinkage of wood, as the wood shrinks, warping and checks may begin to form in the exterior of the timber.
 This is recognised and accounted for by timber framers and engineers as a process which doesn’t compromise the integrity of the wood.
 You can be assured that we supply the correct diameter and size timber pieces to allow for any eventual timber drying cracks to ensure safety is maintained.
 Most of the wood splits will never become large enough to affect the reliability and strength of our products, however, there can be rare cases where splits can occur.
 Only when a crack develops past the halfway point from the timber, splitting it into two separate pieces, is the structural integrity affected.
+This is particularly relevant to round posts used in swing frames and thatches, which is more prone to splitting.

 So you need to maintain your timber products often.
 Timber must be coated (and re-coated) with an appropriate layer of surface protection such as a stain or paint finish, and how often re-coating is required is again dependent on the product’s surroundings and the look you want maintained – it might be 6 months or 6 years!
 Be sure to check over your timber products yearly, sand away sharp points or splinters and fill cracks where necessary.